Small Down Knoll

 Finds of flints indicate a prehistoric Mesolithic occupation.

 The fort has multiple ramparts (multivallate) following the contours of the hilltop, enclosing an area of about 2.4 ha (6 acres).
 Most of the perimeter is a double rampart, but the flatter eastern side has an extra counterscarp rampart with well-defined double ditches.
-There are two entrances to the south-east: one is a simple opening with evidence of a guardhouse; and the other shows linear features of a holloway.
+There are two entrances to the south-east.
+One of the entrances is a simple opening with evidence of a guardhouse and the other one shows linear features of a holloway.

 The fort contains about 14 round barrows (tumuli), which form a line of burials running east–west along the crest of the hill.
 The fort and the barrows appear to be Bronze Age, but excavations have found some Iron Age pottery in the barrows and the ditches.

 The fort is near the Fosse Way Roman road.
 The name of the nearby village of Stoney Stratton means on the stoney stone paved road, which implies there was also a local Roman road in the area, but there are no Roman or post-Roman remains on the site.

 The fort was excavated in 1904 by Mr. H. St. George Gray, the finds included flints, pottery, and burials sites with human remains.

 The hill fort is a Scheduled Ancient Monument, and an Open Access area under a DEFRA scheme.